WHY URUGUAY

 Given the few days available, this presentation kept me away from Punta del Este.

-Perhaps in the future I’ll be able to confirm (but hopefully dispel) these words about the city being compared to Monaco, Miami Beach and St. Tropez.
+Maybe I’ll be able to confirm (or maybe even dispel) these rumours about the city being compared to Monaco, Miami Beach and St. Tropez in the future.

 WHERE TO SLEEP

-When I visit a city, I always choose to sleep in the centre or near the attractions that interest me.
+When I’m visiting a city, I always try to stay somewhere central or near the attractions that interest me.

-Staying in an “estancia” is a must if you want to spend a few days in the peace and quiet of rural life, disconnecting from everything and everyone.
+If you want to spend a few days in the peace and quiet of rural life, disconnecting from everything and everyone, then staying in an “estancia” is a must.

-Estancias are large farms, a cultural symbol of Uruguay.
+Estancias are large farms, which is a cultural symbol of Uruguay.

-The Uruguayan Ministry of Tourism has also established tourist estancias, those that open their doors to tourists by organising daily activities, with a focus on horseback riding.
+The Uruguayan Ministry of Tourism has also set up some tourist estancias, which open their doors to offer daily activities, with a focus on horseback riding.

-Some of these, fully functional traditional farms or old country hotels, are often very isolated and difficult to reach without your own transport.
+Some of these traditional farms or old country hotels are fully functional and often very isolated, so it’s best to have your own transport to get there.

 CONCLUSIONS

-Uruguay is an atypical nation in the continental scenario: it’s considered the most peaceful, safe and liveable nation in all of South America.
+Uruguay is an unusual country in the continental scenario: it’s considered the most peaceful, safe and liveable nation in South America.

-The population benefits from the reforms implemented mainly by President José ‘Pepe’ Mujica: the poverty rate is at 8%,literacy at 98%, the level of corruption is only higher than in Canada, it’s one of the countries with the most equal distribution of incomeand its citizens have a high life expectancy.
+The poverty rate is down to 8%, literacy is at 98%, the level of corruption is only higher than in Canada, it’s one of the countries with the most equal distribution of income and its citizens have a high life expectancy.

 The urban areas are being developed according to well-defined sustainable and territorial planning.

-Another aspect that impressed me a lot are the many childre’s play areas, accessible to all types of disabilities.
+I was also really impressed by the number of childre’s play areas, which are accessible to all types of disabilities.